-Sara Weeks: This is Sara Weeks and I am conducting an oral history interview with Rob Bland, a Northeast Fisheries Observer, on March 29th, 2023, at Falmouth Technology Park in support of the Northeast Observer Program project.
+Sara Weeks: This is Sara Weeks, and I am conducting an oral history interview with Rob Bland, a Northeast Fisheries Observer, on March 29th, 2023, at Falmouth Technology Park in support of the Northeast Observer Program project.
 Rob, tell us about where you grew up.

 Rob Bland: I grew up in Michigan.
-So, I was born in Kalamazoo, Michigan and then raised in a small town, just south of that, called Vicksburg.
+So, I was born in Kalamazoo, Michigan, and then raised in a small town, just south of that, called Vicksburg.
 So, yes, I grew up in Michigan.
 I always went to the beach a lot.
-So, our grandparents lived down a pond.
-It was so small lake, so I was always on the water, always boating, fishing.
-So, stuff like that and we always like the outdoors, we always went camping.
-So, my parents, they always made it an effort to every summer after school and stuff we go on family camping trips and just be in the outdoors and we all have fun.
+Our grandparents lived down a pond, a small lake, so I was always on the water, always boating, fishing, stuff like that, and always liked the outdoors.
+We always went camping.
+My parents always made an effort to, every summer, after school, go on family camping trips and just be in the outdoors and have a lot of fun.